 A month later when I had time again to devote to my search, I found that plants had grown out of control.
 The thin trees had grown up and around the top curve of the greenhouse and had come all the way back down to the ground.
 I was amazed how fast they had grown.
 The color of green was so vibrant and lush.
 I fell in love with that color and the beautiful graceful leaf pattern.
 I was hooked.
 From then on, I have been growing Moringa and making products out of the various parts of the tree.
 It was slow going at first.
 I took my plants and products to my local Farmer’s Market.
 There I began the journey to really learn about this plant.
 Customers began reporting so many health benefits.
 In time I began to know so many people who had overcome a wider and wider variety of ailments using the Moringa products.
 Even though I was the only one in those days with Moringa products, I continued to expand my line and persevered through many years of being the lone voice in the darkness.
 I have witnessed such a large growth in this industry in the past 5 years.
 Most of the companies now producing Moringa products began during this time.
 Because there was so little information about Moringa, I have had a side mission to educate people about it.
 It is very rewarding work to see the part I have had in making more Moringa available in the world.
 I have educated most of my competitors.
 Some will admit it and some will deny it.
 No matter, what’s important is that there are many Moringa Light Workers bringing Moringa to the far corners of the world.
 We grow together.

 My younger daughter, Makenzie grew up in the Farmer’s Market.
 She was 4 years old when I began.
-She is now working with my in the Moringa shop and at the Farmer’s Market.
+She is now working with me in the Moringa Shop and at the Farmer’s Market.
 She has so much depth of information when speaking to people about Moringa.
 She has a wisdom seldom seen in young people her age.

-My oldest son, Jensen, has created the recipes for the Herb Blends.
+My oldest son, Jensen, has created the recipes for the Moringa Herb Blends.
 He has worked side by side with me at events talking about Moringa as well as I. He is an amazing chef with his own path but always makes time to help with my new ideas.
+He has started his own non-profit called Heroes Like Us, a nutritional program in the public school systems.
+I had the honor of attending an awards ceremony with him.
+He received the Philanthropist of the Year Award from the Colorado Restaurant Association.
+We are so proud of his work.

-My younger son, Mitchell, has worked on the farm doing heavy labor and worked in the test kitchen showing my how to make my new line of Chinese Honey Pills.
+My younger son, Mitchell, has worked on the farm doing heavy labor and worked in the test kitchen showing me how to make my new line of Chinese Honey Pills.
 Trained as a chef by his older brother, he has helped with the production side of making my products.
+His attention to efficiency continues to save us time and money.

 At Moringa For Life we focus on high hands, low tech.
 By that we mean to have our hands in contact with each phase of production from planting seeds and harvest, to packaging the products, to the face to face contact with the consumer.
 We believe it takes the human hand to heal the human heart.
 Each process is evaluated with this prospective in mind.
 We are mindful of having our hands involved rather than looking for mass automation and mass production.